 A methods instructor will observe the students at least once during their placement.
-The methods instructor who observes the students will be determined by faculty course load and professional responsibilities.
-For those methods instructors who are teaching full-time, students may be required to record by video a pre-determined number of lessons or instructional strategies for self-reflection and for viewing by their methods instructor.
+The methods instructor who observes the students will be determined based on availability.
+For those methods instructors who are teaching full-time, students may be required to record by video a predetermined number of lessons or instructional strategies for self-reflection and for viewing by their methods instructor.